myconstellation/constellation-nodejs/README.md

 # constellation-nodejs
 Constellation hub access from a Nodejs context

+# Important

+This repo is no longer maintained.
+It's now an official Constellation NodeJS Package accessible from official repository : https://github.com/myconstellation/constellation-nodejs or NPM.

 # Introduction

-[Constellation] is an oriented message bus for domotic use.
+[Constellation] is a platform to orchestrate and interconnect your programs and devices.
 With constellation, you can easily manage all of your devices / sensors / switch and more, interconnect its and create intelligence between them.
 You can read more on [Constellation] here : http://www.myconstellation.io/

 This package was created, at the beginning on my needs to access Constellation Hub from my NodeJS home context.